apioo/fusio-sample-cms/README.md

 * Run `composer install` to install all required dependencies
 * Enter the correct database credentials, api host url and apps url ( if you use fusio* apps ) at the `.env` file
-* Run the command `php bin/fusio install`
+* Run the command `php bin/fusio migrate`
-  * This command install the Fusio tables at the provided database
+  * This command install the Fusio and app tables at the provided database
 * Run the command `php bin/fusio adduser`
   * This command adds a new administrator account
 * Run the command `php bin/fusio login`
   * To authenticate with the account which you have created
 * Run the command `php bin/fusio deploy`
   * This command reads the .yaml files at the `resources/` folder and creates the fitting resources.
-* Run the command `php bin/fusio migration:migrate --connection=System`
-  * This command executes the migrations defined at the `src/Migrations/System` folder.
-In this case we use the System connection but you can also execute migrations on different connections

 Note this repository does not contain the Fusio backend app, since we develop the complete API via source files.
 If you want to use the backend app you need to install it from the marketplace via: `php bin/fusio marketplace:install fusio`